Multi-Node Inference

 llama-multinode-1-405b-0-1 vllm/vllm-openai:v0.10.1

-From the pod runtime, it can be seen that only group 1 has been updated.
-Because we have set rolloutStrategy.partition = 1.
+From the pod runtime, we can see that only group 1 has been updated because we set rolloutStrategy.partition = 1.

 Gang Scheduling and Network Topology